lstarrett/refresh-aws/README.md

 # Refresh AWS

-Refresh all AWS tabs simultaneously in Chrome or Safari on macOS
+Refresh all AWS Console tabs simultaneously in Chrome or Safari on macOS

 ## Description